|Big Daddy's Kitchen|

 |Big Daddy's Cooking with Attitude||

-I think of Pad Thai as Thailands version of the more well known Lo Mein found in Chinese restaurants.
-It is basically pan fried noodles but with a delicate and delicious flavor.
+Pad Thai is thought of by many westerners as Thailand's national dish, and for the most part it is.
+Often it is their introduction to Thai cooking and can be found on the menus of most Thai restaurants here in the states.
+It is essentially pan fried noodles with a delicate and delicious flavor.
 I do this as a vegetarian dish to compliment a main entree but it can include pork, chicken or seafood and serve as the main meal all by itself.

 Soak the noodles in warm water for ~15 minutes.
 Be careful not to let them get mushy!
 They will soften later while stir frying.
 If using linguine, cook al dente.

 Mix the fish sauce, sugar, vinegar, catsup and pepper flakes together until the sugar is dissolved.
 Set the mixture aside.
 Slice the scallions into 1" pieces (both white and green parts).
 Set aside.